 Thanks to the efforts of plant breeders, the color palette of the flowers has been expanded to also include red, pink and lavender.
 The flowers themselves can now be double, semi-double, bicolor or picotee.
 Even the leaves have been bred so that some are now variegated.

 African violets have become popular houseplants because their native shady forest habitat makes them perfect for homes that receive very little sunlight or have north facing windows.
 They are easy to grow and propagate.

 African violets can be grown in regular potting soil but they do best in mixtures specifically designed for them which is lighter with more drainage than regular potting soil.
-Or you can make your own using potting soil and adding equal parts peat moss and either perlite or vermiculite for drainage.
+Or you can make your own using potting soil and add equal parts peat moss and either perlite or vermiculite for drainage.

 You can use either plastic or clay pots.
 If you use clay pots, line the rim with aluminum foil to protect the leaves.
 Clay absorbs water and the wet rim will rot your leaves.

 When potting your plants, only fill the pot with soil to within ¼- to ½-inch of the rim.
 This will prevent the water from spilling out of the pot when you water your plants.
 The space between the top of the soil and the rim of the pot holds the water until it can be absorbed by the soil.

 African violets like high humidity and our homes are very dry.
 You can provide etra humidity by putting a glass of water next to your plant or placing the pot in a humidity tray.
 A humidity tray is simply a galvanized tray full of gravel with water on the bottom.
 The water should not reach the top of the gravel or come in direct contact with your pot.
 As the water evaporates, it creates humidity around your plants.